danfimov/taskiq-postgres/README.md

       schedule=[
           {
               "cron": "*/1 * * * *",  # type: str, either cron or time should be specified.
-              "cron_offset": None,  # type: str | timedelta | None, can be omitted.
+              "cron_offset": None,  # type: str | None, can be omitted.
+For example "Europe/Berlin".
               "time": None,  # type: datetime | None, either cron or time should be specified.
               "args": [], # type list[Any] | None, can be omitted.
               "kwargs": {}, # type: dict[str, Any] | None, can be omitted.